Owners of buildings required to complete part 3 of the combustible cladding checklist will need to engage a fire engineer.

-Fire engineers will need to prepare and sign a building fire safety risk assessment and fire engineer statement.
+Engaged by a building owner to prepare and sign a building fire safety risk assessment (BFSRA) and a fire engineer statement (FES).

 - QBCC via:

-Fire engineers must keep a copy of the building fire safety risk assessment and fire engineer statement for at least 5 years.
+Fire engineers must keep a copy of the BFSRA and FES for at least 5 years.

 For more information about the obligations of a fire engineer read the Guideline for assessing buildings with combustible cladding.